Beverly Hills, 90210: Locations

 The series was produced in Van Nuys, Los Angeles, California.
 During the 10 years the series was in production it was filmed in a warehouse complex in Van Nuys, the interiors of the series as well as the exteriors of the Peach Pit parking lot and P.P.A.D. club entrance were all located off the 15000 block of Calvert Street.
 An unmarked gated studio entrance now stands at this address, but the exterior brick facing of the P.P.A.D. is still visible down the alley, on the side of the building.

 The studio building complex has since been the home to various projects including the 2006 CBS series Jericho, which guest starred James Eckhouse in one episode.
 Until February 2010, the CW series Melrose Place was also produced at the original 90210 Calvert studios.
 Post-production services for Beverly Hills, 90210 were provided by LaserPacific for all seasons.

 Many changes were made after the pilot episode.
 The producers first used a location that was used only once during the pilot episode for the Walsh house, that was located in a gated community of Brentwood.
 After the pilot episode the Walsh house was moved to Altadena, California.
 The house used for Dylan's home in the show is located in the same Altadena neighborhood.

 Three locations were used for the frontage of The Peach Pit during the show's ten-year history.
-The original location, on Pico Boulevard in Los Angeles, was only used in the first few episodes of season one, then was changed to a different location for the rest of that season.
+The original location, on Pico Boulevard in Los Angeles, was used in only the first few episodes of season one and was changed to a different location for the rest of that season.
 When the Peach Pit was fictionally remodeled during season two, the producers used Rose City Diner in Pasadena, California, to film the exterior of the gang's hangout, and it remained the same throughout the rest of the show's run.

 Most of the filming during the second season of the summer season at the Beverly Hills Beach Club took place in Santa Monica, at the old Sand and Sea Beach Club.
 The beach club used in the show was the very same beach club that was used during one summer season of Saved by the Bell.

 The filming location for West Beverly High School was in the middle class community of Torrance at Torrance High School, located in the 90501 zip code.
 Torrance High can also be seen in other shows such as Buffy the Vampire Slayer.

 When the 90210 characters began attending the then-fictitious California University in the show's fourth season, the scenes around campus were actually filmed at Occidental College in Eagle Rock.
 Kelly and Donna's beach house used in the show is located in Hermosa Beach.
 The Golden Oak Ranch, outside Santa Clarita, was also used for filming.